The Mauch Chunk (Jim Thorpe) Station

 butt up against it.

-little experimenting, I found that I could do a satisfactory
+little experimenting, he found that he could do a satisfactory

-job by inserting them in the chuck of my rotary Dremel tool.
-I checked to see that there
+job by inserting them in the chuck of his rotary Dremel tool.
+Walt checked to see that there

 was very little wobble before